OrF8/PEPSE/README.md

      - Open Eclipse.
      - Select "File" > "Import" > "Existing Projects into Workspace".
      - Choose the PEPSE directory and click "Finish".
+3. Add DanoGameLab as a dependency (see [credits](https://github.com/OrF8/PEPSE/edit/main/README.md#credits).
-3. Build and run the project:
+4. Build and run the project:
    - Ensure DanoGameLab is included in your classpath or set up as a library dependency.
    - Compile and run the `PepseGameManager.java` class to start the game.